 A response to Trinity’s desire to serve Columbia’s creative community with a forum to launch or sustain a business … an opportunity to ‘pop up’ into Columbia’s cultural landscape.

-Over 35 years ago, Bazaar-goers would shop at vendor booths set up on the sidewalk along the State House side of Trinity.
+Over 35 years ago, Bazaar-goers shopped at vendor booths on a sidewalk along the State House side of Trinity.
 Artisan Alley was then called the Sidewalk Shoppes.

 Many of those vendors have ‘grown’ up to become thriving businesses.
 Some currently offer their wares from booths at Soda City.
 In fact, it wasn’t too long ago that Mary Catherine Kunze was launching her line of one-of-a-kind hand-made handbags, Uniquely MC, at the Trinity Bazaar.

-While the ‘Sidewalks Shoppes’ have been newly named ‘Artisan Alley’, this area of pop up shops continues to serve as a launchpad for Columbia’s newest artisan vendors.
+The ‘Sidewalks Shoppes’ have become ‘Artisan Alley’, a launchpad for Columbia’s newest artisan vendors.